MicrosoftDocs/mesh-docs/mesh/overview.md

 ---
 title: Microsoft Mesh overview
-description: Microsoft Mesh overview article that describes the different experiences of Mesh and the different reasons to use each of them. ms.service: mesh
+description: Microsoft Mesh overview article that describes the different periences of Mesh and the different reasons to use each of them. ms.service: mesh
 author: typride
 ms.author: tmilligan